StRigaud/StRigaud/README.md

 - 🔭 I’m currently working on the [clEsperanto](https://github.com/clEsperanto) project, go check it!
 - 💬 Ask me about *Image Processing*, *Image Analysis*, *Machin Learning*, and *GPU-Acceleration*
-- 📫 How to reach me in all social place (:bird:, :elephant:) via @strgiaud
+- 📫 How to reach me in all social place (:bird:, :elephant:) via @strigaud

 Mainly dealing with C++ and Python development for bio-image analysis and quantification @ Institut Pasteur of Paris